 This is what I have to offer you:

 40 years of fitting shoes, braces and artificial limbs to hard to fit feet and limbs.
 Countless hours of training and experience in gait analysis and anatomy.
 Traditional training in how to make hiking boots combined with formal education in orthopedic appliances.
 I continue a close connection to German orthopedic shoemaking, attending courses and meetings in Germany.
 I directly import most of the components of your custom hiking boots from Germany.

 If you have any kind of fitting problem I can address it.
 With my unique fit kit I will not only make a pair of boots that fit, but you will also have a custom made pair of orthotic arch supports.
 New!
 I am now offering in-person casting of your feet.
+Your casts are sent to Germany to be laser-scanned and wood lasts (foot forms) are then milled by computer from your molds.
 Use the Contact page to schedule your appointment.